apache/incubator-retired-s4/website/content/doc/0.6.0/event_dispatch.md

 An executor is an object that executes tasks.
 It usually keeps a bounded queue of task items and schedules their execution through a pool of threads.

 When processing queues are full, executors may adopt various possible behaviours, in particular, in S4:

 * **blocking**: the current thread simply waits until the queue is not full
 * **shedding**: the current event is dropped

-**Throttling**, i.e. placing an upper bound on the maximum processing rate, is a convenient way to avoid sending too many messages too fast.
+* **throttling**, i.e. placing an upper bound on the processing rate, is a convenient way to avoid sending too many messages too fast.

 S4 provides various default implementations of these behaviours and you can also define your own custom executors as appropriate.